2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc.md

 1. ⬇️ Some internal objects were consolidated, such as `IAttributeBase` which nobody should have used anyway
     We don't believe anyone used this.

+1. ⬇️ lots of internal namespaces and classes/interfaces were renamed.

 ### Breaking Formulas JavaScript API Changes